 Type 2 Diabetes:

-Lifestyle Factors: Unhealthy habits, such as being overweight, consuming a poor diet high in sugars and processed foods, and leading a sedentary lifestyle, are major contributors to the development of Type 2 diabetes.
+Lifestyle Factors: Unhealthy habits are major contributors to the development of Type 2 diabetes.
+These include being overweight, eating a diet high in sugars and processed foods, and leading a sedentary lifestyle.

 Genetics: A strong family history of Type 2 diabetes significantly increases your risk.